 British Columbia and Canadian law takes the right of individuals to make independent decisions regarding their estates seriously, with strong legal protections in place to preserve their right to determine their own monetary gifts and transfers, during their lifetimes or after death.
 However, some people may not make the best decisions for their estate or finances and may be easily influenced by an outside agent.
 Older people and those with limited mental capacity may be especially vulnerable to undue influence when they are writing their will or power of attorney.
 If you’re concerned that your recently deceased loved one was unduly influenced or lacked mental capacity, and this negative influence or their lack of mental capacity impacted their estates or your rightful beneficial interests, our Coquitlam, BC, undue influence lawyer can help.
+Founding attorney Hogan Song has twenty years of experience working as an esteemed negotiator and litigator.
+With decades of estate law knowledge, especially local statutes, you can trust in our personalized, results-oriented legal solutions.
 Contact HS Law Corporation, HS Law today.

 Undue Influence Lawyer Coquitlam, BC